f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab5/lab5.rst

 Test the WAF Policy by Replicating the SQL Injection Attack
 ===========================================================

-1. Now that the WAF policy is applied, let's retry the SQL injection attack to see if the attempt is blocked.
+1. Now that the WAF policy is applied, retry the SQL injection attack to see if the attempt is blocked.
 Click on the **Arcadia Finance (DIY)** bookmark or navigate to https://diy.arcadia-finance.org/.

 .. image:: images/arcadia_diy.png